-Badass collards shouldn't be reserved for just Sunday dinners and holidays.
-These silky-smooth wine braised collard greens were meant to be enjoyed on weeknights as well.
+Badass collards shouldn't be reserved for just Sunday soul food dinners and holidays.
+These silky-smooth meatless braised collard greens were meant to be enjoyed on weeknights as well.

 Musical Inspiration for Wine Braised Collard Greens

 If I could only eat one food, it'd likely be collard greens.
 My love affair with this dark cruciferous aphrodisiac runs deep and goes way way back.
 It was the first vegetable I planted, cared for, and harvested as a youngster working in my grandfather's garden.
 I don't have a favorite or preferred way to enjoy them, as I'm more into trying to discover as many ways as possible to enjoy them.
 Michael Henderson's song "Let Me Love You" was on mind when I made this dish.

 Recently my daughter hinted at wanting some good greens this week while taking a break from her studies.
 In the same conversation, she asked me if I knew who Michael Henderson was and more importantly wanted to know "who talks about a trolley in a love song".

 Of course, I stayed cool and hid my excitement that her Spotify playlist included Michael Henderson, but then went on to explain how great writers and poets were excellent at setting the scene for their audience before then taking the opening to further discuss the contributions of one our slept on unsung musical greats.
 If you think I'm embellishing look him up here on wikipedia.

 - Collard Greens

 - Dried Chili Peppers (morita or chipotle) - chilis provide the smoke flavor that smoked meats usually provide.

 - Broth - vegetable or chicken depending on whether you're keeping the dish 100% vegan.